Gilligan128/FreeMethodist.BibleQuizTracker/README.md

 This project is written in F# in order to minimize errors and boilerplate code.

 ## Blazor
-This project uses the Blazor framewor, a WebAssembly based language that let's use write code in C# on the browser.
+This project uses the Blazor framework, a WebAssembly based language that let's use write code in C# on the browser.

 ## Bolero
 This project uses the Bolero framework in order to make easier writing Blazor in F#.

-## Deployment
+# Deployment
 The application is deployed to this [Azure Subscription](https://portal.azure.com/#@gilligan128gmail.onmicrosoft.com/resource/subscriptions/57d74b02-3296-4a96-b65f-ae75cc2d7382/overview)